 Parks & Recreation Areas

 Little Beaver State Park, on Little Beaver Creek, is located approximately four miles west of Beaver.
-The New River Gorge National River approaches the community to the north and east.
+The New River Gorge National Park and Preserve approaches the community to the north and east.
 Many new hiking and biking trails have been opened at the Raleigh County Airport Industrial Park, which was designed to maintain a woodland park character.

 Video of Beaver, West Virginia